Beignet: Types

-Beignets can also be made with yeast pastry, which might be called boules de Berlin in French, referring to Berliner doughnuts, which lack the typical doughnut hole, filled with fruit or jam.
+Beignets can also be made with yeast pastry, which might be referred to as boules de Berlin in French, referring to Berliner doughnuts, which lack the typical doughnut hole in the center, filled with fruit or jam.

 In Corsica, beignets made with chestnut flour (beignets de farine de châtaigne) are known as fritelli.

 In Canadian French, doughnuts are referred to alternately as beigne or beignet.